Why Use YouTube Preroll Ads in Your Digital Marketing Strategy

 So let’s talk about the main source of video consumed online: YouTube.

 YouTube has become more popular than any broadcast TV network.
 An AdWeek study said by 2025, 50 percent of adults under 32 won’t pay for traditional cable.3 More than two-thirds of these same users in this age group are visiting YouTube daily.
-And more than 50 percent of older generations – including those over 60 years old – also watch videos online regularly.4
+And more than 50 percent of older generations – including those older than 60 years old – also watch videos online regularly.4

 YouTube is the #2 search engine in the world (behind Google, which owns YouTube).
 Just look at the some of these stats: